 8:30 AM – 3:30 PM

 *Children below 120 cm are free.

-To know more about the history of the Grand Palace, there’s an audio guide for rent at the ticketing counter for an additional 200 baht.
+To know more about the history of the palace, there’s an audio guide for rent at the ticketing counter for an additional 200 baht.

 This audio guide is available in 8 languages, including English, French, German, Japanese, Mandarin, Russian, Spanish, and Thai.